jangreen/rat/Readme.md

 # RAT: Relational Algebra (with) Tableaus

-RAT is a tool to automaitcally compare weak memory models formalized in CAT.
+RAT is a tool that automatically compares weak memory models formalised in CAT.

 ## Requirements